Cannabadger Editor/Publisher Gary Storck

 Gary has been a member of the board of advisors of the medical cannabis educational non profit Patients Out of Time for many years and was on the faculty of their 2012 conference in Tucson, AZ.
 He has also had hundreds of letters to the editor and OPEDs published in newspapers in-state and nationally, and has published many articles and blog posts for Examiner.com and the Madison NORML blog.

-Since March 2015, Gary has been posting here on his new blog, Cannabadger.com, looking at the intersection of Wisconsin and cannabis, where he has produced around 300 articles covering cannabis developments in Wisconsin.
 In 2018, Gary wrote dozens of articles on Cannabadger covering the cannabis advisory referendum campaign that helped serve as a guide to developments as the campaign kept expanding.
 This comprehensive coverage helped keep people all over the state and beyond informed of the latest developments as multiple counties took up the issue, often on the same days.
+Storck has also continued to follow developments after the referendum sweep and election of pro-cannabis candidates Gov. Tony Evers and Attorney General Josh Kaul in Nov.
+2018.
+Cannabadger has also followed the continuing fallout from the cannabis landslide along with legislation filed this session.